Skatteetaten/mva-meldingen/docs/omvendt_eng/informasjonsmodell/index.md

 VAT return for reverse tax liability must be submitted in XML-format.
 It must be in accordance with the structure outlined for the VAT-return.
 The same XSD applies for all returns.
 Version 1.0 of this XSD is found here [no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v1.0](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/informasjonsmodell_filer/xsd/no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v1.0.xsd)

-Graphical representation of the XSD and encoding for the [tax return for VAT compensation](SkattemeldingForMerverdiavgiftKompensasjon.jpg):
+Graphical representation of the XSD and encoding for the [VAT return for reverse tax liability](SkattemeldingForMerverdiavgiftKompensasjon.jpg):

 ![SkattemeldingForMerverdiavgift2020](SkattemeldingForMerverdiavgiftOmvendt.jpg)

-Example files for tax return for VAT compensation in XML format can be downloaded [here](https://github.com/Skatteetaten/mva-meldingen/tree/master/docs/informasjonsmodell_filer/example_files/melding)
+Example files for VAT return for reverse tax liability in XML format can be downloaded [here](https://github.com/Skatteetaten/mva-meldingen/tree/master/docs/informasjonsmodell_filer/example_files/melding)

 ## Description of the fields in the VAT return for reverse tax liability